brenobarreto/fornale-website/download.md

 description: Download
 ---

-We are excited to announce that Fornale will soon be available for download on both the Play Store and the Apple Store!
+We are excited to announce that Ristolog will soon be available for download on both the Play Store and the Apple Store!
 We are working to bring you the best foodie experience right at your fingertips.

 Stay tuned for updates as we finalize the app's launch!